andreaskuster/ner-and-pos-when-nothing-is-capitalized/pos/README.md

 ### Dataset Split
+We split all the dataset into training, development and testing data.
+The training data is used to train the model.
+For ptb, we used the sections described in the paper.
+For the other corpus, we used 80% of the data for training.
+The development data is used for evaluation during training and early stopping.
+Furthermore, it is used for the hyperparameter search.
+We used 10% of the data for development.
+The test dataset is never touched until the very last point, were we use it to compute the accuracy of our model with fresh data.
+It consists of the remaining 10% of data.

 ### Parameters

 #### LSTM Hidden Units
+We expected that the model will perform better (higher accuracy, lower loss) if we increase the number of lstm hidden units.
+As we can see in the two plots below, this hypothesis holds true.
+We therefore used the largest number of hidden units that we could efficiently run on our hardware.
+Furthermore, it is interesting that already very few units are capable (with enough training epochs) to reach a very high accuracy score.

 ![Plot: Validation Loss over Time](plots/EPOCH_SERIES_COMBINED_HISTORY_VAL_LOSS.png "Validation Loss over Time")

 ![Plot: Validation Accuracy over Time](plots/EPOCH_SERIES_COMBINED_HISTORY_VAL_ACCURACY.png "Validation Accuracy over Time")

 #### Learning Rate
+We expect that a small learning rate can (potentially) end up at a higher accuracy score, but is much slower in terms of convergence.
+The evaluation confirms this hypothesis.
+For better illustration, we added the plot for 8 hidden units (first one) with slower convergence too.

 ![Plot: Validation Accuracy over Time (8 LSTM Hidden Units)](plots/LEARNING_RATE_SERIES_HISTORY_VAL_ACCURACY_8.png "Validation Accuracy over Time (8 LSTM Hidden Units)")

 ![Plot: Validation Accuracy over Time (512 LSTM Hidden Units)](plots/LEARNING_RATE_SERIES_HISTORY_VAL_ACCURACY.png "Validation Accuracy over Time (512 LSTM Hidden Units)")

 #### Dropout
+Dropout can prevent the model from overfitting.
+Interestingly, against our intuition, zero dropout performed best.
+It could be the case that LSTM networks do not overfit as fast as conventional neural networks.
 ![Plot: Validation Accuracy over Time](plots/LSTM_DROPOUT_SERIES_HISTORY_VAL_ACCURACY.png "Validation Accuracy over Time")

+__Note__: Some of the plots already end after a few epochs.
+This is due to the early stopping feature implemented (training is stopped after accuracy improvement of less than 0.001 over 4 epochs).

 ## Paper Experiments Reproduction
 TODO